Bobbi Humphrey

-Barbara Ann "Bobbi" Humphrey (born April 25, 1950) is an American jazz flautist and singer who plays jazz fusion, funk, and soul-jazz.
-She has recorded twelve albums and founded the jazz label Paradise Sounds Records.
-In 1971, she was the first female instrumentalist signed by Blue Note.
+Barbara Ann "Bobbi" Humphrey (born April 25, 1950) is an American jazz flutist and singer.
+She has recorded twelve albums over the course of her career, mostly playing jazz fusion, funk, and soul-jazz.
+In 1971, she was the first female instrumentalist signed by Blue Note and in 1994, she founded the jazz label Paradise Sounds Records.

 Early life

 Humphrey was born in Marlin, Texas, and raised in Dallas.
 She graduated from Lincoln High School, Dallas, in 1968.
 Her flute education included classical and jazz in high school.
 She continued her studies at Texas Southern University and Southern Methodist University.
 Dizzy Gillespie saw her play at a talent contest at Southern Methodist and inspired her to pursue a music career in New York City.
-She followed his advice, moving to New York in June 1971 and getting her first break performing at the Apollo Theater on Amateur Night.
+She followed his advice, moving to New York in June 1971, and she got her first break performing at the Apollo Theater on Amateur Night.